Want to get an on campus job? Learn more about our HireAnIslander database to get registered and search for jobs.

 Please review the University Rules (33.99.08.C1 and 33.99.08.C1.01) pertaining to student employment located on the University Rules website.
 Click here for more information.

-To apply for on-campus jobs login to Handshake, if you are a new user please refer to Student Guide to Handshake.
+To apply for on-campus jobs login to HireAnIslander, if you are a new user please refer to Student Guide to HireAnIslander.

 - Working on campus is just like working at any job, but you don’t have to leave campus to work.
 The money you earn does not get directly applied to your tuition.